adamaske/CPP_Template/README.md

 ```

 ## Configuration
-Make it your own by configuring it!
+Make it your own by configuring it.

 CMakeLists.txt : `project(YOUR_PROJECT_NAME_HERE)`
 src/config.h.in :
 `#define YOUR_PROJECT_NAME_VERSION_MAJOR @YOUR_PROJECT_NAME_VERSION_MAJOR@` and